Ashton-under-Lyne: Pre-industrial

+Industrialisation

+With the Industrial Revolution in the second half of the 18th century, the textile industry in the town boomed.
+It continued to expand until the cotton famine of 1861–65, after which the industry remained steady until it collapsed after the overseas markets shut down in the 1920s.
+Until the introduction of the cotton trade in 1769, Ashton had been considered "bare, wet and almost worthless", but the introduction of the trade transformed the town's economy; in the 1700s, 33% of those with jobs worked in textiles and 36% in agriculture.
+Pre-industrial Ashton was centred on four roads: Town Street, Crickets Lane, Old Street and Cowhill Lane.
+In the late 18th and early 19th centuries, the town was replanned, with a grid pattern of roads.
+As a result, very little remains of the previous town.
+In 1730, a workhouse was established that consisted of a house and two cottages; it later came to be used as a hospital.
+The Ashton Canal was constructed in the 1790s to transport coal from the area to Manchester, with a branch to the coal pits at Fairbottom.

 Following the Industrial Revolution, Ashton became a mill town at the centre of a network of canals and railways.

 Ashton Town Library was built in the second half of the 19th century.

 Domestic fustian and woollen weaving have a long history in the town, dating back to at least the Early Modern period.
+Accounts dating from 1626 highlight that Humphrey Chetham had dealings with clothworkers in Ashton.
+Coal has been mined in the area since at least the 17th century, but it was in the late 18th and early 19th centuries that demand for coal increased, which led to an expansion of the town's coal industry.
+The produce of the collieries was transported by canal to Manchester.
+The industry began to decline during the late 19th century and, by 1904, only the Ashton Moss Colliery was still operational, the last colliery to be opened in the area.

-Accounts dated 1626 highlight that Humphrey Chetham had dealings with clothworkers in Ashton.
-However, the introduction of the factory system in the 19th century, during the Industrial Revolution, changed Ashton from a market town to a mill town.
+The introduction of the factory system in the 19th century, during the Industrial Revolution, changed Ashton from a market town to a mill town.
 Having previously been one of the two main towns in the Tame Valley, Ashton-under-Lyne became one of the "most famous mill towns in the North West".
 On Christmas Day 1826, workers in the town formed the Ashton Unity, a sickness and benefits society that was later renamed the Loyal Order of Ancient Shepherds.
 From 1773 to 1905, 75 cotton mills were established in the town.
 On his tour of northern England in 1849, Scottish publisher Angus Reach said:

 In Ashton, too, there lingers on a handful of miserable old men, the remnants of the cotton hand-loom weavers.
 No young persons think of pursuing such an occupation.
 The few who practice it were too old and confirmed in old habits, when the power-loom was introduced, to be able to learn a new way of making their bread.